 Yeast will last longer if it’s stored inside the freezer.

-To test yeast to see if it’s still active, you can place 1/2 teaspoon of sugar to the yeast and stir it into water to dissolve.
-If the yeast foams and bubbles within 10 minutes, the yeast is described as active and alive!
+A good way to test yeast to see if it’s still active it to place ½ teaspoon of sugar to the yeast and stir it into water to dissolve.
+If the yeast foams and small bubbles form within 10 minutes, the yeast is described as active and alive!

 Sourdough Starter Discard